In 2017 Thomas Hardin completed my list of the three oldest

 Thomas Hardin to be a second person, I now believe he is the man who

 died before 1749, and the only Thomas Hardin in Granville County.
-This item tells us that lawyer Pulliam kept the case of Thomas Hardin active for 50 years. |
+This item seems to tell us that lawyer Pulliam kept the account of Thomas Hardin active and went to court to collect it 50 years after the service was rendered.. |

 sources |